-When the AIX Fast Connect server is configured for encrypted passwords.
-AIX Fast Connect attempts to authenticate all incoming SMB username/encrypted\password logins against the AIX Fast Connect /etc/cifs/cifsPasswd file, which is a database of AIX Fast Connect users (and their encrypted passwords).
+When the AIX Fast Connect server is configured for encrypted passwords, AIX Fast Connect attempts to authenticate all incoming SMB username/encrypted_password logins against the AIX Fast Connect /etc/cifs/cifsPasswd file, which is a database of AIX Fast Connect users (and their encrypted passwords).
 This file is initialized and maintained by the net user command.

-Note: When AIX Fast Connect is configured to use encrypted passwords, only AIX Fast Connect usernames configured to use encrypted passwords by net user are able to log in to AIX Fast Connect.
+- Note: When AIX Fast Connect is configured to use encrypted passwords, only AIX Fast Connect usernames configured to use encrypted passwords by net user are able to log in to AIX Fast Connect.
 These passwords are distinct from (and may differ from) the standard AIX passwords in the /etc/security file.
 When an AIX user changes their password (using /usr/bin/passwd), the AIX Fast Connect password for that user does not automatically change.
-Nevertheless, you may want to use encrypted passwords on your network to enhance network security or to simplify configuration of recent Windows clients (who assume encrypted passwords, by default).

-• To enforce Encrypted Passwords for AIX Fast Connect, type:
+Nevertheless, you may want to use encrypted passwords on your network to enhance network security or to simplify configuration of recent Windows clients (who assume encrypted passwords, by default). - To enforce Encrypted Passwords for AIX Fast Connect, type: - net config /encrypt_passwords:2 - To list all users configured in the /etc/cifs/cifsPasswd file, type: net user - To configure a new user for encrypted passwords, type: net user username password /add or: